lilyyangyn/COMP3297_HOTZONE/hotzone/README.md

 # HotZone
-A web for data managemennt, cases clustering and analysis
+A web for data managemennt, cases clustering and analysis.

+Access HotZone with URL: https://dry-mesa-46974.herokuapp.com/

 ### Notices
 The project currently does not provide user-authentication pages.
 User can use django-admin to login.